cockpit-project/cockpit-podman/docs/build-notes.md

 ## yarn

-The subscription-manager plugin for cockpit is built using webpack 2.x.
+The starter kit plugin for cockpit is built using webpack 2.x.
 Although npm can be used to install the various dependencies, it is recommended to install [yarn][-yarnpkg] and use it instead:

 ```